-This course will examine the city as a crucible of ethnic identity, exploring both the racial and ethnic dimensions of urban life in the U.S. from the Civil War to the present.

 (Cross-listed with USP 104.)
+This course will examine the city as a crucible of ethnic identity, exploring both the racial and ethnic dimensions of urban life in the United States from the Civil War to the present.

+(Cross-listed with MUS 151.)
 Aggrieved groups often generate distinctive forms of cultural expression by turning negative ascription into positive affirmation and by transforming segregation into congregation.
-This course examines the role of cultural expressions in struggles for social change by these communities inside and outside the U.S. (Cross-listed with MUS 151.)
+This course examines the role of cultural expressions in struggles for social change by these communities inside and outside the United States.

 This course explores collective mobilizations for resources, recognition, and power by members of aggrieved racialized groups, past and present.
 Emphasis will be placed on the conditions that generate collective movements, the strategies and ideologies that these movements have developed, and on the prospect for collective mobilization for change within aggrieved communities in the present and future.

 ETHN 110.
 Cultural Worldviews of Indigenous America (4)

 Places Native Americans/indigenous people’s ways of living, knowing, and understanding the world in relation to settler-immigrant societies in North America.
 Students gain analytical tools for thinking about world views through themes of cosmology, land, kinship, and identity formation.

 This course analyzes Native American written and oral traditions.
 Students will read chronicles and commentaries on published texts, historic speeches, trickster narratives, oratorical and prophetic tribal epics, and will delve into the methodological problems posed by tribal literature in translation.

 ETHN 112A.
 History of Native Americans in the United States I (4)